What is Quantitative Analysis?

 Quantitative techniques are also used to evaluate investments.
 In such a way, organizations can determine the best assets to invest in and the best time to do so.
 Some of the quantitative analysis methods include regression analysis, linear programming, and data mining.

 Thank you for reading CFI’s guide to quantitative analysis.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: